Introduction

 Detecting and Quantifying Air Leaks

 Identifying, locating, and quantifying air leaks are essential steps in achieving optimal airtightness.
-The Portascanner® Airtight, developed by Coltraco Ultrasonics, is a groundbreaking micro air leak detector that utilizes advanced ultrasound technology and computer science.
+The Portascanner® Airtight, developed by Coltraco Ultrasonics, is a ground breaking micro air leak detector that utilises advanced ultrasound technology and computer science.
 Originally designed for preventing the spread of airborne infections in ICU wards during the Covid-19 pandemic, this instrument has been adapted for use in the construction industry.

 Key Features and Capabilities